-I know you can still hear the stirring music from the radio or the black and white TV and the announcer saying "... the daring and resourceful masked rider of the plains led the fight for law and order in the early West.
+I know you can still hear the stirring music from the radio or the black-and-white TV and the announcer saying, "... the daring and resourceful masked rider of the plains led the fight for law and order in the early West.
 Return with us now to those thrilling days of yesteryear...
 The Lone Ranger Rides Again!"
 (Remember the word resourceful.)

-Just before the scene opens, the Lone Ranger was sitting astride his fiery horse, Silver, awaiting the return of his trusty Indian (PC apologies) companion, Tonto.
+Just before the scene opens, the Lone Ranger is sitting astride his fiery horse, Silver, awaiting the return of his trusty Indian (PC apologies) companion, Tonto.
 Tonto had ridden into town with orders to skulk around looking for bad guys who were rumored to be planning a hostile takeover of the local home mortgage lender.

-As you will recall, Silver was a "fiery" horse and, with the speed of light and in a cloud of dust, Silver made a quick crow-hop to avoid an empty peanut butter jar thrown out of a covered wagon, leaving the Lone Ranger "sittin' on nothin', way up in the air" as the old cowboy song goes.
+As you will recall, Silver was a "fiery" horse and, with the speed of light and in a cloud of dust, Silver made a quick crow-hop to avoid an empty peanut butter jar thrown out of a covered wagon, leaving the Lone Ranger "sittin' on nothin', way up in the air," as the old cowboy song goes.

-Well LR landed pretty hard and realized the jarring thump had stirred his bladder and he really needed to wet down the dust of the west.
+Well, LR landed pretty hard and realized the jarring thump had stirred his bladder, and he really needed to wet down the dust of the West.

 So... modestly facing an arroyo wall, pistols in hand just in case, he was heeding the call when a black bear came around the corner and thought he looked just like a river salmon!

-Lone detected the bear's approach and with lightning reflexes, honed by years of trying to keep his white ranger suit clean in the dusty, dusty wild west, he turned to face his foe, pistols still in hand.
+Lone detected the bear's approach, and with lightning reflexes honed by years of trying to keep his white ranger suit clean in the dusty, dusty Wild West, he turned to face his foe, pistols still in hand.

 The bear turned right around, thinking, "Whoa!
 A man with a mask?
 What's up with that?
 Halloween was months ago!
 How does he keep that suit so clean?
 And how did he zip up with a pistol in each hand?"